dbrumley/iob-cache/README_MAYHEM.md

   6. Click start run

 Mayhem will immediately start exploring the program, and will generate test vectors that increase coverage.
-It will take around 160k CPU seconds to generate the first test vector that hits a challenge "corner case", or about 6 clock hours with an 8-core Mayhem worker node.
+It took approximately 6 hours to generate the first test vector that hits a challenge corner case.

 ## Building from scratch